 Our bariatric surgery seminar will help you make an informed decision about whether you want to pursue surgical weight loss.
 During the seminar, which lasts about two hours, we’ll talk about how obesity can impact your health and quality of life.
 We’ll discuss the surgical weight loss procedures offered here at Beltline Health including the pros and cons of each operation.

 We understand that finding the time to attend an in-person bariatric patient education seminar can be difficult, especially if you live outside of the Atlanta area – that’s why we also offer an online bariatric seminar which you can take anywhere, anytime on a computer or mobile device.
-Our online presentation includes the same information covered in the in-person seminar.
+Our online presentation includes the information you need to make help understand what your options are.